Jimmy Vestvood: Amerikan Hero: Release

 The film went into limited released on May 13, 2016 in United States, and in its opening week grossed $61,000.
 It has been also released in United Arab Emirates and had grossed $54,000.

 Reception

 Critical response

 The film has received mixed reviews.
-As most notably, Washington Post's Christopher Kompanek gave it a negative 37, writing: "Teetering precariously between satire and base humor, “Jimmy Vestvood” squanders opportunities for both."
-On the other hand, Charles Ealy from Austin360, who enjoys the movie, writes: "The satire is well-balanced and, more often than not, the jokes go over like gangbusters.
+Most notably, the Washington Posts Christopher Kompanek gave it a negative 37, writing: "Teetering precariously between satire and base humor, “Jimmy Vestvood” squanders opportunities for both."
+On the other hand, Charles Ealy from Austin360, who enjoyed the movie, wrote: "The satire is well-balanced and, more often than not, the jokes go over like gangbusters.
 With its humorous cultural lens, this movie should be a career-changing moment for Jobrani."